brycheiniog/arc_air/README.md

 | 2 | 0x4 | 0x7 | 0x37 | 0x7d | 0xff | 0xff |
 | 3 | 0x4 | 0x1 | 0x10 | 0x06 | 0x00 | 0x81 |
 | 4 | 0x4 | 0x1 | 0x10 | 0x1d | 0xd5 | 0xdf |

+* No idea yet what the function of this channel is.
+* It is interesting that during its normal cycle it uses even numbers in Byte 1 rather than odd used by all the other channels..